Government of Canada, 07 / 09 / 2004

 It would be interesting to compare this figure with the absorption of quotienne CO2 biomass (plants and plankton essentially).

-Obviously this figure only takes into account oil discharges, in no way CO2 releases from other fossil fuels (gas and coal).
-The "large scale" evoked in the title is therefore little credible ... for now.
+Obviously this figure does not take into account THAT discharges of oil, no discharges CO2 other fossil fuels (gas and coal).
+The "large scale" mentioned in the title is not credible ... for now.

 A more effective solution would it not reduce the oil consumption just?
 By increasing the process conversion efficiency ... for example.